-Proudhon says, and this is, I think, the lasting contribution of this book in two volumes -- just as much as Carlyle, by the way, in his Hero and Hero Worship -- also a book which is despised in this country because it is so true -- that force is a part of the real creation.
+Proudhon says, and this is, I think, the lasting contribution of this book in two volumes -- just as much as Carlyle, by the way, in his Hero and Hero Wor-ship -- also a book which is despised in this country because it is so true -- that force is a part of the real creation.
 Force, take -- think of the labor forces.
 And that force therefore cannot be despised.
-It is impossible for the United States -- say -- I say now, in addition to this -- to give votes to Cuba or to Panama and to, of course, Puerto Rico or to Costa Rica and think that you can transfer force.
+It is impossible for the United States -- say -- I say now, in addition to this -- to give votes to Cuba, or to Panama, and to Cos- -to Puerto Rico, or to Costa Rica and think that you can transfer force.
 Force is a creature of God Almighty.
-This mighty republic is very much inclined to think that it can part with - part of its energies by bestowing votes on these unhappy republics.
+This mighty republic is very much inclined to think that it can part with energ- -- part of its energies by bestowing votes on these unhappy republics.
 It is impossible.
-You cannot get rid of your responsibility by farming out votes in the League of Nations, through these.
-They don't become more powerful, perhaps you become less powerful.
+You cannot get rid of your responsibility by farming out votes in the League of Nations to these -- they don't become more powerful, perhaps you become less powerful.
 That's all that happens.

-This power which is vested in the United States at this moment, cannot be transferred, as little as you can transfer one of your legs to somebody else.
+This power which is vested in the Cons- -- United States at this moment, cannot be transferred, as little as you can transfer one of your legs to somebody else.
 But that's what the whole American thinking is about.
-Can't we rid ourselves of our power, of our force, of vehemence of energy and vitality, which pulses through our body and of which -- I don't know why, people seem to be ashamed.
-And Proudhon says whenever force is despised, whenever force has no organic creative outlet in peace, when people try to replace it shareholding companies, with votes -- every man a vote -- then something terrible happens.
-This force must find an outlet, because it is true in the creation of our God, there are only forces.
-We too only forces and we are real forces, and the forces that are able to build the Empire State Building and the George Washington Bridge they are to be respected as tremendously creative forces which do not occur in other parts of the world so easily.
-And so these creative forces have to find a real recognition by your minds, gentlemen, you go on talking about individuals and pacifism and then there will be the next conflagration.
-And that's how the World War happened. happened against the will of the liberal mind, who had doubts about everything and no use for force.
+Can't we rid ourselves of our power, of our force, of the vehemence of energy and vitality, which pulses through our body and of which -- I don't know why, people seem to be ashamed.
+And Proudhon says whenever force is despised, whenever force has no organic and creative outlet in peace, when people try to replace it by shareholding companies, with votes -- every man a vote -- then something terrible happens.
+This force must find an outlet, because it is true in the creation of our God. there are only forces.
+We too are only forces; and we are real forces.
+And the forces that are able to build the Empire State Building and the George Washington Bridge -- they are to be respected as tremendously creative forces which do not occur in other parts of the world so easily.
+And so these creative forces have to find a -- a real recognition by your minds, gentlemen, or you go on talking about individuals, and pacifism, and -- and then there will be the next conflagration.
+And that's how the world war happened.
+It happened against the will of the liberal mind, who had doubts about everything and no use for force.
 The people of 1846 therefore have a prophecy for us: Don't forget the creative and positive meaning of war.
-That's part of the prophecy of Proudhon, Carlyle, and Marx.
+That's part of the prophecy of Proudhon, Carlyle, und Marx.
 Now we come to the second chapter tonight: the downfall of Marxism.
-Marx, the prophet -- and Marxism, the organization -- are obviously an utter contradiction, because if the economic forces, as Marx foresaw or predicted, or foresaw and predicted -- it's not quite the same to foresee and to predict -- if the forces of capitalism are self-destructive and lead finally to the great Kladderadatsch, to the great cataclysm of capitalism itself, Marx thought, then the founding of the First, the Second, and the Third International is foolish.
-The founding of a Communist Party impossible, meaningless, and the doing anything about this cataclysm is, so to speak, would be a refutation of the Marxist doctrine that these forces of capitalism have to beget the new society themselves, and everything that you try to do by willpower outside the economic forces itself is ridiculous.
+Marx, the prophet -- and Marxism, the organization -- are obviously an utter contradiction, because if the economic forces, as Marx foresaw or predicted, or foresaw and predicted -- it's not quite the same to foresee and to predict -- if the forces of capitalism are self-destructive and lead finally to the great Kladderadatsch, to the great cataclysm of capitalism itself, as Marx thought, then the founding of the First, the Second, and the Third International is foolish.
+The founding of a Communist Party is impossible, meaningless, and the doing anything about this catas- -- cataclysm is im- -- is, so to speak, would be a refutation of Ma- -- the Marxist doctrine that these forces of capitalism have to beget the new society themselves.
+And everything that you try to do by willpower outside the economic process itself is ridiculous.